-If you’ve been shredding the region’s mountain bike parks, exploring its wilderness trails or simply ambling about on two wheels and need to reinvigorate tired muscles, set your compass for these amazing spots.
+If you’ve been hitting the wilderness trails, shredding the mountain bike parks or simply exploring what the region has to offer and need to reinvigorate tired muscles, set your compass for these amazing swimming holes.

 Davies Creek Falls